Vasudev Vishnu Mirashi: Early life

 Dr. Mirashi was born in a middle-class family on 13 March 1893 at Kuwale village in Ratnagiri district.
 After completing his primary and secondary school education at Kolhapur (primarily Rajaram High School) he moved to Pune.
 He stood first in order of merit in all school examinations and was awarded a State Scholarship, the Alfred Half-Freeship, The Ghatge Scholarship, and the Sir George Le Grand Jacob Scholarship.
 He obtained his bachelor's degree (BA) in 1914 and did his Master's (MA) in 1917 in the subject of Sanskrit at Deccan College.
 He received the Varjeevandas Madhavadas Sanskrit Scholarship for his BA studies, and while he wanted to study mathematics the rules of the scholarship required him to take Sanskrit; this proved to be a turning point in his career.
 He received the Dakshina Scholarship for his MA studies and stood first in the Language Group.
 As a result he won the Bhagwandas Purushottamdas Sanskrit Scholarship, the Jhala Vedanta Prize, and the Lawrence Jenkins Scholarship, the last one for studying for his Bachelor of Laws (LLB) degree, Subsequently he earned his doctorate (Ph.D.) from the University of Bombay.
 His dissertation on Relation between the Dharmasutras and the Metrical Smrutis and the Evolution of Hindu Law won the Vishwanath Mandalik Gold Medal and Prize of the University of Bombay.

 Career

 After his academic career, he shifted to Mumbai and worked as Assistant Professor of Sanskrit at Elphinstone College while simultaneously studying for his law degree.
 Subsequently, in 1919, he was appointed to the Sanskrit chair at Morris College in Nagpur.
 He was appointed principal of the same college in 1942.
-During 1947-1950, he served as the principal of Vidarbha Mahavidyalaya in Amraoti.
+During 1947-1950, he served as the principal of Vidarbha Mahavidyalaya in Amravati.